Woman Goes On Rant Over Veteran's Service Dog In Restaurant

 “No, actually I don’t regret how vocal I was.
 I reacted based on the way they reacted to me,” Miller said.

-Service and emotional support animals must undergo extensive training to be allowed into public spaces, including around food.
-Animals that do not meet the requirements and are unable to stay calm in distracting situations, such as a noisy restaurant, will not qualify for certification.
+Service animals must undergo extensive training to be allowed to care for their owners.
+Animals that do not meet the requirements or that are unable to stay calm in distracting situations, such as a noisy restaurant will not qualify as service animals.

 The full encounter can be viewed in the video above.

-Note: CORRECTION: An earlier version of this article stated that service animals and emotional support animals undergo the same training for certification.
-Though many owners do obtain certification for their animals, it is not a requirement, and emotional support animals do not require training.